MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

 1. Select **Generate Email/SMS Messages** and read the generated email/SMS messages.
 How have they changed?
 You should see that a negative tone is now allowed.

 1. Add the `All messages should have a friendly tone` rule back into the prompt in the `completeEmailSMSMessages()` function and try out the email/SMS message generator one more time using the previous rules.
-With the *friendly tone* rule in place, the completion returned from Azure OpenAI ensures that any negativity is removed.
+With the *friendly tone* rule in place, the completion returned from Azure OpenAI should have negativity removed.

     > [!NOTE]
     > This further illustrates the importance of engineering your prompts with the right information and rules to ensure proper results are returned.
 Read more about this process in the [Introduction to prompt engineering](/azure/cognitive-services/openai/concepts/prompt-engineering) documentation.
 Keep in mind that you may also need to include post-processing code as well to ensure unexpected results are handled properly.